ridernator/nzbParse/README.md

 **Usage :**

-See the NzbParser.java file in the com.rider.nzbParse package
+See the NzbParser.java file in the com.rider.nzbparse package